 Erectile dysfunction (ED) is when a man cannot get an erection that is stiff enough for sex or when he cannot maintain a stiff erection long enough to have intimacy.

 To understand Erectile Dysfunction, you must first understand the anatomy of the penis.

 There are a number of things that can cause ED: diabetes, high blood pressure, surgery or radiation therapy used to treat prostate cancer, spinal cord injury, cardiovascular disease, and as we men get older our blood vessels everywhere in the body are not as good at carrying blood and ED is more common.
 Because there is a loss of the normal blood flow into the penis during erection, when a man has ED there is a real loss of length of the penis the longer and longer ED remains untreated.
 One of the most common complaints men have when seen for ED is that their penis has lost length.
 Men also, nearly always, say that the no longer “feel like a man” when they have ED, and depression is common in men with ED.
-The partner of a man with ED will often wonder if they are the cause of a man’s ED; they worry he does not find them sexy or attractive, or that he is having an affair.

 Whatever the reason you have it, ED is a big deal.
 But, it is ALWAYS treatable.

 The first thing a man should try is oral medication.
 There are several pills available: viagra, levitra, cialis, stendra are some examples, and there are good generic options for these medications.
 Pills for ED are designed to improve blood flow into the penis when a man is sexually aroused.
 A man needs to give these medicines about an hour to get into the bloodstream before attempting sexual activity, so some planning is needed.
 Pills do not work well for every man, especially if he has had surgery for prostate cancer or severe erectile dysfunction.
 Side effects can occur such as headache, backache, nasal congestion (stuffy nose).